appwrite/appwrite/docs/tutorials/add-route.md

 ```

 ### 6. Action
 Action populates the actual routes code and has to be very clear and understandable.
+A good route stay simple and doesn't contain complex logic.
+An action is where we describe our business need in code, and combine different libraries to work together and tell our story.

 ```php
 App::post('/v1/account/sessions/anonymous')